RooneyMcNibNug/rooneymcnibnug.github.io/_drafts/The_Watchers_and_Their_Zones.md

 “You think I’m training him like some kind of dog?!”

-There was an eventual fizzing out of emotions and the situation gradually dissipated into nothingness, but my friend recalls being shocked.
+There was an eventual fizzling out of emotions and the situation gradually dissipated into nothingness, but my friend recalls being shocked.
 How did he see it happen so fast?
 From where?

 The boat stickers incident was a tame encounter.
 We would all personally see more of Hobey to come.
 He would become a legend of our stomping grounds – the man stationed at his upstairs windows, binoculars drawn to his face whenever there were shrill voices heard outside.